My account Basket

 Small Project Grants

-Grants to support research projects in entomology that advance the science.
-Projects can be awarded up to £3,000.
+Supports research projects in entomology that advance the science.

-Grants to advance public understanding and appreciation of insect science.
-Originally established with the L. J. Goodman Insect Physiology Research Trust in recognition of insect physiologist Lesley J Goodman.
-Grants up to £3000 can be awarded.
+Supports projects that advance public understanding and appreciation of insect science in recognition of insect physiologist Lesley J Goodman.

 People attending a conference run by Jumantik Training with PERTUNI Indonesia - people with visual disabilities play an active role in efforts to prevent dengue fever (Supported by the RES EDI Grant 2025)

-For projects that aim to improve equality, diversity and inclusion (EDI) within insect science.
-Up to £3000 to widen participation in entomology through information campaigns, awareness events and research and definition projects.
+Supports projects that improve EDI and widen participation in entomology through information campaigns, awareness events and research and definition projects.

 Photo of Douglas Boyes with a moth on his nose